 4. Conduct ourselves in a professional manner, even when it is not reciprocated.

 6. Not exercise the power of their expertise or position to influence the decisions or actions of others in order to benefit personally at their expense.

 7. Not act in an abusive manner toward others.

 8. Respect the property rights of others.

-9. Avoid the use of slurs and derogatory statements, name calling, belittling, inappropriate comments, demeaning statements about a person’s relationships, opinions, ethnicity and ancestry etc. (Verbal Harassment)
+9. Avoid the use of slurs and derogatory statements, name calling, belittling, inappropriate comments, demeaning statements about a person’s relationships, opinions, gender, ethnicity and ancestry etc. (Verbal Harassment)

 10. Avoid explicit, derogatory and demeaning gestures, illustrations, computer graphics, and the dissemination of e-mails containing such material in content and intent.
 (Visual and Written Harassment)